BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **I will skip graphics/GUI**
 - Does it require a database (e.g. material)?
 - Does it have an interface with other software (e.g. FE analysis tools like NASTRAN)?
-- Does it need to be extendable for new types (e.g. special tension fitting)?
+- Does it need to be extendable for new types (e.g. tension fitting is excluded in the deesign but the **user** may want to add)?
 - Does it need to be extendable for new analysis (e.g. composite panel buckling analysis)?
 - and more...

 Let's assume a single-user application for simplicity.
 A multi-user application would additionally need the protection on the shared data due to concurrency.
 We can have a material database.
-StructuralObjects store the key for DB queries.
+AuxiliaryObjects store the key for DB queries.

 **What kind of data structures does the software need?**\
 Let's review the relations between the objects.